Linz: Culture

-The aim is therefore to maintain and represent the cultural diversity.
-The 69 cities share their experiences and think about ways to cope with globalization.
-To create the most intensive discourse possible with the other creative cities, Linz has to do a self-evaluation after a few years.
-After three years the UNESCO evaluated whether Linz has fulfilled certain measures in the field of media art and may continue to use the title.
+The aim is to maintain and represent the cultural diversity.

 The Ars Electronica Center can be considered as the centre of media art and attracts every year during its festival national and international guests to Linz.

 The latest project developed by Linz in the context of the City of Media Arts project is the Valie Export Center, which is located in the Tabakfabrik (tobacco factory) and carried out in cooperation with the University of Art and Design Linz.
 It serves as an international research hub for media and performance art.
 Beyond that, it comprises the legacy as well as the archives of the most renowned media artist coming from Linz, Valie Export, who has received numerous national as well as international prizes.
 Along with the Ars Electronica archives, Linz hosts two internationally renowned archives for media art.
-These archives serve as a starting point for an artistic and a scientific interaction with media and performance art both in Austria and around the world.

 Since 2009, the Open Commons Linz initiative has made available a wide variety of "free" data: geo-data and statistical information having to do with city life, local government, recreation and tourism.
 An associated effort is the Hotspot initiative that has installed 202 hotspots providing free WLAN, as well as Public Server, the municipal cloud available to all citizens registered in Linz.
 Linz is thus at the forefront in Europe when it comes to universal access to open data.